Daily Life at the Bradley Residence

 A Typical Day for Bradley Youth

 The children and teens who live at The Bradley Center Psychological Residential Treatment Facility (PRTF) have many opportunities each day to learn, play, connect, and heal.
-Here are some examples of what daily life is like for a Bradley Center youth.
+Here are some examples of what daily life is like for a Bradley Center child.

-Starting the morning off right helps children stay focused and energized throughout the day.
+Starting the morning off right helps kids stay focused and energized throughout the day.
 This includes self-care tasks like washing up, getting dressed, eating a healthy breakfast prepared by the staff in our commissary, and getting their books and assignments ready for the school day.

 Going to Class